adeelahmedkhanabbasi/EA-Trans/README.md

 Jianxin Wang - Central South University

 Human Provincial Key Lab on Bioinformatics, School of Computer Science and Engineering, Central South University, Changsha, Hunan, China

-🚀 Code Status
-📍 Update: The code is currently being finalized and will be released soon!
-Please check back for updates.

 🏥 Overview
 EA-Trans is a novel transformer-based architecture designed for accurate glioma grading from 3D multimodal MRI scans.
 The model addresses key limitations in existing methods by integrating four specialized modules: